gsoft-inc/sg-code-analysis-ruleset/README.md

 ```

 _Note: Notice the condition setup for the `sg.tests.ruleset`.
 Make sure your test projects naming conventions work for this condition._

+## License

+Copyright © 2019, GSoft inc. This code is licensed under the Apache License, Version 2.0.
+You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.